Meri-MG/recipe-app/README.md

 ## Acknowledgments

-- Thanks to my morning session partners, coding partners and teammates.
+Thanks to our morning session partners, coding partners and teammates.

 ## 📝 License